Pupils > Pupil List is a highly versatile tool for getting a list of specific pupils with relevant data.

 Remember, your Filters control which pupils you are going to generate reports for.

-Once you have the pupils and template you want selected, click Print -> to generate reports.
+Once you have the pupils and template you want to be selected, click Print -> to generate reports.